 - 29. Over the most recent period Eastern countries have not undertaken any new steps which add substantially to their very limited implementation of certain human contacts provisions.
-Basic performances continue to vary from country to country. - The situation in the USSR remains one of little or no amelioration vis-à-vis most Allies.
-The 1976 improvement in exit procedures have still brought no general increase in the numbers of individuals permitted to visit or to join families abroad or to travel, although there has apparently been some shortening in the time needed to process exit applications following binational marriages (but not for the marriage request itself).
-There c There continue to be recurrent problems for certain Westerners in getting entry or stay visas for the USSR.
-As regards the significant post-Helsinki increases in emigration to the United States and to the FRG - both special cases influenced by factors extraneous to the Final Act -1977 figures show emigration to the United States dropping some-what below 1976 levels (twice 1975) but falling off even more to the FRG, though still just above pre-Helsinki levels.
+Basic performances continue to vary from country to country. - 30.
+The situation in the USSR remains one of little or no amelioration vis-à-vis most Allies.
+The 1976 improvement in exit procedures have still brought no general increase in the numbers of individuals permitted to visit or to join families abroad or to travel, although there has apparently been some shortening in the time needed to process exit applications following binational marriages (but not for the marriage request There continue to be recurrent problems for certain Westerners in getting entry or stay visas for the USSR.
+As regards the significant post-Helsinki increases in emigration to the United States and to the FRG - both special cases influenced by factors extraneous to the Final Act - 1977 figures show emigration to the United States dropping somewhat below 1976 levels (twice 1975) but falling off even more to the FRG, though still just above pre-Helsinki levels.
 (Jewish emigration has improved markedly in 1977 though still well below 1972/73 figures.
-Moreover, some long-standing "refuseniks" have recently been given permission to emigrate: both moves could be Belgrade-related.)
-Almost all Allied countries continue to have great difficulty with outstanding family reunification cases.
-US and Canada have both experienced a post-Helsinki decline in the percentage of outstanding cases resolved on representation lists, though since Helsinki there has been an increase in the total number of emigrants from the USSR to Canada (persons both on and off representation lists) and twice the number of family visitors.
-USSR announced the resolution of a number of the UK's cases during Foreign Secretary Owen's October visit.
+Moreover, some long-standing "refuseniks" have recently been given permission to emigrate: both moves could be Belgraderelated.)
+Almost all Allied countries continue to have great difficulty with outstanding family reunification cases. and Canada have both experiencel a post-Helsinki decline in the percentage of outstanding cases resolved on representation lists.
+On the other hand, the USSR announced the resolution of a number of the UK's cases during Foreign Secretary Owen's October visit.
 In June 1977 Soviet and French Foreign Ministers exchanged letters providing for improvements in the conditions of work and stay in their countries for persons of the other country engaged in co-operative efforts in scientific, economic and cultural fields. - 31.
 Elsewhere in the Warsaw Pact, some governments have continued to bring some further small improvements in the less difficult areas of family meetings and travel.
 In recent months both Bulgaria and Hungary have announced the abolition of compulsory daily purchases of local currency for foreign visitors (in Hungary from 1st January, 1978), though Poland has increased the compulsory amount slightly.
 At the same time France has reported an increase in 1977 in exchange visits with Poland involving young people.
-Hungary is taking a more forthcoming attitude to group tours and to visits abroad by younger people, and since 1st January, 1977, has been providing more foreign currency for travel abroad.
+Hungary is taking a more forthcoming attitude to group tours and to visits abroad by younger people, and since 1st January, 1977 has been providing more foreign currency for travel abroad.
 On 12th October, 1977, Romania accepted US proposals made in 1976 that tourist, business and transit visas be made multi-entry and of longer validity.
 The US continues to experience much improvement in Bulgarian treatment of family travel cases, but this is in part attributable to bilateral considerations.
 On 9th November notes were exchanged between the US and Bulgarian governments lifting travel restrictions on each others' diplomats and their staffs.
 As of 30th September, 1977, however, visitors visas for Bulgaria are no longer available at ports of entry and are only being issued at missions abroad.
 The numbers of family and other visitors between the FRG and the GDR is down from 1976 levels as a result of the hardened GDR attitude since late 1976 to intra-German contacts, but an increase in the refusals of other nationals for entry into the GDR have also been reported.